wtoivo/RM2-ODL-quali-book/book/05-Ethics_rigour_reflexivity.Rmd

 ## Reflexivity

-Please note: Some information below is included in the video for Research Skills #4 as well
+Please note: Some information below is included in the video for [Research Skills for data analysis](https://wtoivo.github.io/RM2-ODL-quali-book/data-analysis.html#optional-research-skills-session---preparing-for-data-analysis) as well

 We ask you to think about your own position in the research as part of your report (there is a section in the methods!).